 Scroll through the results to find the show or movie you want to watch.
 If you’re looking for a show, you can browse individual seasons and see which services offer them.

 I’ve searched for Doctor Who.
 Amazon Prime users can stream the show for free, but if you don’t subscribe to Amazon Prime or Amazon Video, it’s also available for sale on Vudu.
 Tapping the Amazon Prime result will launch the video immediately, assuming you’re an Amazon Prime subscriber with the app installed on your Roku.
+You can also follow shows on Roku to get updates about new episodes, if that’s something that you want.

-I think you get the idea: press a button, say what you want to watch, then find it.
+You get the idea: press a button, say what you want to watch, then find it.
 It’s simple, and lets you comparison shop if a given show or movie is not offered for free or subscription streaming.

 Search for Movies or Shows on Your Phone